WCY2000/DDRL_project/bet/README.md

 pip install -e .
 ```

-Hard code the trajectory dataset length in RelayKitchenMultiviewTrajectoryDataset class.
+Hard code the trajectory dataset length in RelayKitchenMultiviewTrajectoryDataset class. [line 135 in trajectory_laoder.py]

 Then train the model
 ```